c4cs/c4cs.github.io/_commands/basics/printf.md

 $
 ~~~

-##### Break it down
+#### Break it down

-*This command takes advantage of printf's ability to use whitespace by adding tabs into the output using \t to add tabs and a newline at the end
+* This command takes advantage of the ability for 'printf' to use whitespace by adding tabs into the output using \t to add tabs and a newline at the end

-*This command also demonstrates how to add characters to strings that would normally give a command to printf.
-Quotations usually specify what is meant to be fed into printf, but using \" allows an actual double quote to be inserted into the string.
+* This command also demonstrates how to add characters to strings that would normally give a command to 'printf'.
+Quotations usually specify what is meant to be fed into 'printf', but using \\" allows an actual double quote to be inserted into the string.

 ~~~ bash
 $ printf "put a number here: %d and a different one here: %d\n" 21 45 put a number here: 21 and a different one here: 45
 ~~~

-##### Break it down
+#### Break it down

 *This command takes advantage of being able to insert decimal numbers into strings using the %d to refer to decimals